|

 Dragons title, but it's clearly meant to be a D&D game.
 The

-working title for this game was Tower of Mystery.
-This INTV game
+arcade game by Capcom.
+The working title for this game at Mattel was Tower of Mystery.
+This iteration

-wider variety of monsters, lots of cool magic items, and a
+has arcade action combined with a wider variety of monsters, lots of cool magic items, as well as a

-multilevel dungeon style a la Treasure of Tarmin.
+multi-level dungeon like Treasure of Tarmin.
 Its visuals are

-more interesting than Tarmin's, too, but without the first person
+more interesting than Tarmin's, but without the first person

 perspective.
 The real-time level map that's filled in as you explore is a